‘Burn after reading’ letter: Brian Laundrie’s mother offered shovel, garbage bags to dispose of body if needed

 The letter makes no mention of Gabby Petito.
 It also does not include a date or a reference to when it might have been written.

-In an affidavit written to the court, Roberta claimed the letter was written before Brian and Gabby’s cross-country road trip that began in July 2021.
+In an affidavit written to the court, Roberta Laundrie claimed the letter was written before her son and Petito’s cross-country road trip that began in July 2021.

-“Although I do not know the exact date I wrote the letter, I do know that I wrote it and gave it to Brian before Brian and Gabby left Florida for New York which was on June 2, 2021,” said Roberta.
+“Although I do not know the exact date I wrote the letter, I do know that I wrote it and gave it to Brian before Brian and Gabby left Florida for New York, which was on June 2, 2021,” said Roberta Laundrie.

-Roberta said in the affidavit she and Brian shared a love for books such as “The Runaway Bunny” and “Little Bear.”
-She claims one such book, “Burn After Writing,” was often the subject of a joke between her, Brian and Gabby and is the reason she wrote “burn after reading” on the envelope that contained the letter to her son.
+She said in the affidavit that she and her son shared a love for books such as “The Runaway Bunny” and “Little Bear.”
+She claims one such book, “Burn After Writing,” was often the subject of a joke between her, her son and Petito and is the reason she wrote “burn after reading” on the envelope that contained the letter to her son.

 Attorney Pat Reilly, at Wednesday’s court hearing in Sarasota County Circuit Court, argued it should be for a jury to decide the letter’s relevance.
 Brewer sided with the plaintiffs and a copy of the letter was given to Reilly after the hearing ended.